 Instead, I arranged to borrow another kitchen, which was ‘decontaminated’ prior to my use, and I bought a whole new set of baking tools and equipment to ensure that everything would be suitable for my allergen-free baking adventures.

 Once again, before we get to the recipe, I must repeat my declaration that I am not a specialist baker, just someone who is sharing my own experience of gluten- and dairy-free baking in the hope that it gives people a starting point if they find themselves in a similar situation to mine in the future.

 Hayley’s wedding cake was a combination of three different flavours: a 10” lemon cake, with an elderflower syrup, elderflower buttercream and a lemon curd filling; an 8” vanilla cake, with a plain simple syrup, vanilla buttercream and raspberry compote; and a 6” coffee cake, with a coffee syrup, coffee buttercream and chopped walnuts sprinkled between the layers.

-Today, I will be sharing the recipe for the 8” vanilla layer of the cake, which is adapted from the ever-popular Maisie Fantasie sponge cake recipe, but I will touch on some of the different ways that this can be adapted towards the end of the post…
+Today, I will be sharing the recipe for the 8” vanilla layer of the cake, but I will touch on some of the different ways that this can be adapted towards the end of the post…

 Start by preheating your oven to 180°C/150°C fan/gas 3 and grease and line two deep 8″ cake pans.